 Contracts may be either written or oral, and rent is paid each month.
 Some rental units, including residential hotels, may offer week-to-week leases.

-The trade-off for this long-term rental commitment is that the landlord may not change the terms of the lease, raise rent, or terminate the lease until the lease period has ended.
+The trade-off for this long-term rental commitment is that the landlord may not:

-While month-to-month agreements allow for more flexibility and often require less of a deposit, the fixed-term lease usually is the best option for tenants who do not plan on moving for at least a year (or whatever the lease term happens to be).
+Month-to-month agreements allow for more flexibility and often require less of a deposit.
+However, a fixed-term lease usually is the best option for tenants who do not plan on moving for at least a year (or whatever the lease term happens to be).

 Even honest mistakes with the drafting of leases and lease-related disputes with tenants can get landlords into sticky legal situations.
 The best way to avoid these types of legal problems is to speak with a landlord-tenant attorney in your area.
 An attorney can answer additional questions or provide honest help in resolving a dispute.